-- the required type is the type parameter specified at the injection point, and - the required qualifiers are the qualifiers specified at the injection point.
+- the required type is the type parameter specified at the injection point, and - the required bindings are the bindings specified at the injection point.

-For example, this injected Instance has required type PaymentProcessor and required qualifier @Any:
+For example, this injected Instance has required type PaymentProcessor and required binding @Any:

 '''

-@Inject @Any Instance<PaymentProcessor> anyPaymentProcessor;
+@Any Instance<PaymentProcessor> any;

 '''

-The select() method returns a child Instance for a given required type and additional required qualifiers.
+The select() method returns a child Instance for a given required type and additional required bindings.
 If no required type is given, the required type is the same as the parent.

-For example, this child Instance has required type AsynchronousPaymentProcessor and additional required qualifier @Asynchronous:
+For example, this child Instance has required type AsynchronousPaymentProcessor and additional required binding @Asynchronous: